 The queen agreed and she took the baby Bodhisatta along with her when she and the men of the royal court went to the elephant’s stable.
 There she laid the Bodhisatta at his feet and told him about the king’s death, his son’s birth, and the kingdom’s looming defeat, ending with, “Either kill the boy yourself, or win the kingdom back for him!”
 The elephant, moaning with grief, picked up the Bodhisatta with his trunk, raised him over his head, laid him in the queen’s arms, and vowed victory.

 The elephant’s armor was put on and he was led out the city gate where he trumpeted majestically, scaring the invading army into retreat and saving the kingdom.
 He chased after the rival king and carried him by his topknot back to the palace, dropping him in front of the Bodhisatta.

 Some men moved in to kill this king, but the elephant stopped them, saying he was going to grant a pardon.
 But before he let the king walk away, the elephant warned him that though their prince was young, the kingdom was strong and underestimating them again would be a grave mistake.
-The Bodhisatta was crowned at age seven and not a single foe could defeat him during his entire reign.
+The Bodhisatta was crowned king at age seven, and not a single foe could defeat him during his entire reign.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples decided it was time he spent a rainy season in the forest.
 He built his hut of leaves and eagerly began to meditate.
 But after three months he had no success reaching a mystic trance and he decided to quit trying and return to the monastery, content to not progress past the moderate level of understanding he had already reached.
 The white elephant was an earlier birth of this quitter disciple, and when the Buddha learned that he had given up on the quest for salvation, he told him this story of his successful past life to motivate him to not give up in this one.